On the Walsh and Fourier-Hadamard Supports of Boolean Functions From a Quantum Viewpoint

-Let us devote some time to consider the balancing problem for multisets.
-For a general review on multisets we refer the reader to \citep{syro}.
+Let us devote some time to consider the Fourier--Hadamard transform for multisets, as it will become useful for analysing the Walsh transform of vectorial functions $F:\f{2}{n}\to\f{2}{m}$ through their image multisets.
+The main motivation for doing so is to define the concept of fully balanced function and apply the already presented results to analyse what the $\GPK$ has to offer.
+For a general review on multisets we refer the reader to \cite{syro}.
 As we will see, most of the results we have presented remain unchanged, so we will mostly just give a small sketch of the proofs.
+However, we do present some new results.
+In particular, we answer the question of determining the possible Fourier--Hadamard supports that a pseudo-Boolean function can have using the constant and balancing sets of multisets.